mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_ssl_opt_t.rst

 Encrypted PEM files (e.g., requiring ``pem_pwd``) are also not supported, and will result in error when attempting to load them.

 When ``ca_file`` is provided, the driver will only allow server certificates issued by the authority (or authorities) provided.
-When no ``ca_file`` is provided, the driver will look up the Certificate Authority using the ``System Local Machine Root`` certificate store to confirm the provided certificate.
+When no ``ca_file`` is provided, the driver will look up the Certificate Authority using the ``System Local Machine Root`` certificate store to confirm the provided certificate or the ``Current user certificate store`` if the ``System Local Machine Root`` certificate store is unavailable.

 When ``crl_file`` is provided, the driver will import the revocation list to the ``System Local Machine Root`` certificate store.